OpenTechStrategies/torque/torquedata/README.md

 # The torquedata app

-This is the python server resposible for housing the data and doing the rendering and searching.
+This is the Python server resposible for housing data, rendering, and searching.

 Outside of starting it up, this should remain a black box.
 The reason being that none of the routes or uses for this should be accessed except